laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

       a = b == 10
       print a

-Write code so that if the contents of the variable ``new`` are inside of the list ``tester`` then the variable ``old`` is assigned the value of True and if it is not inside of tester, then old is assigned the value of False.
+Write code so that if the value of the variable ``new`` is an element of the list ``tester`` then the variable ``old`` is assigned the value of True and if it is not inside of tester, then old is assigned the value of False.

 .. activecode:: pwaiver_a_7
    :nocodelens: